board of directors, Governance & Committees

 Chioma is a Policy Analyst with the Nova Scotia Department of Advanced Education.
 She has gotten to work in various provincial Departments such as: Community Services, Natural Resources & Renewable and Labour, Skills & Immigration.
 She holds a Master of Public Administration degree from Dalhousie University and an undergraduate degree in Sociology from the University of Prince Edward Island.
 Since her Master's degree, Chioma has worked in the not-for-profit and public sector.

-New Professionals Chair - Stewart Grant
+New Professionals Chair - Divya Thomas

 Socials Chair -